What is a need-aware college? Does a college being need aware mean they won't accept students who need financial aid? What colleges are need aware?

 Your financial situation can have a bigger impact on your application if you're an international student.
 Many schools that are need blind for domestic students are need aware for international students, and it's much more common for financial need to play a larger role in admissions decisions for international students than it is for domestic students.
-For example, Dartmouth states that financial need is used as part of the admissions criteria for international students, but it is need blind for domestic students.
+For example, Notre Dame is need-blind for domestic students, but need-aware for international students.

 This is quite common.
 In fact, while there are over 100 colleges that are need blind for domestic students, there are only five colleges that are also fully need blind for international students, too: Harvard, Yale, Princeton, MIT, and Amherst.
 So need aware colleges for international students are more common.